Self-Advocates/Family Advocates as Medical Educators (SAME-FAME)

 Funding

-This virtual simulation training is offered for interdisciplinary health profession students at OU Health Sciences and OU campuses through a partnership with the OU Health Sciences Office of Interdisciplinary Programs.
+This virtual simulation training is offered for interdisciplinary health profession students at the University of Oklahoma Health Sciences and OU campuses through a partnership with OU Health Sciences Interdisciplinary Programs.

 For more information contact: